BuffaloBuffalo/Slidebars/README.md

 # dojo-slidebars
 This is dojo port of [Adam Smith's](http://www.adchsm.me/) Slidebar plugin for Jquery.
 It has a dependency on Dojo 1.8+.

+To run examples, dojo should be installed through bower:

+	$ bower install

+To use slidebars, simply include slidebars.css and require in the slidebars module, and run the resulting function.

 	require(['slidebars/slidebars','dojo/domReady!'],function(slidebars){
 		slidebars();